MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/New-CsTeamsSharedCallingRoutingPolicy.md

 ## OUTPUTS

 ## NOTES
 In some Calling Plan markets, you are not allowed to set the location on service numbers.
-In this instance, kindly contact the [Telephone Number Services Service desk](/microsoftteams/phone-reference/manage-numbers/contact-tns-service-desk).
+In this instance, kindly contact the [Telephone Number Services service desk](/microsoftteams/phone-reference/manage-numbers/contact-tns-service-desk).

 If you are trying to use a resource account with an Operator Connect phone number assigned, please confirm the support for Shared Calling with your operator.